 Vantage Risk has outsourced certain functions to third parties and has received support from other Group entities during its start-up phase.
-Some of these functions have been and will continue to be insourced over time as the Company continues its hiring plan and building out its core systems.
-A few functions, like asset management, will remain largely outsourced over the intermediate to long-term.
-Key outsourced functions include or will include elements of compliance, asset/investment management, human resource administration, insurance management including finance operations and claims management, loss reserving support in relation to setting of reserves and the technical provision of the economic balance sheet, and technology support.
+The Company is still partially reliant on certain outsourcing partners as it continues to execute on the long-term hiring plan.
+Certain functions, such as asset management and local IT support, will continue to be outsourced over the longer term.
+Current key outsourced functions include elements of compliance, asset/investment management, human resource administration, loss reserving support in relation to setting of reserves and the technical provision of the economic balance sheet, and technology support.